red/web-red/content/en/about/_index.md

 ---
 title: About
-subtitle: Red is a powerful programming language, inspired by REBOL and built to empower.
+subtitle: Red is a deep, powerful language, inspired by Rebol.<br>Its mission, to fight software complexity.
 blocks:
   - template: "media-feature"
     heading: "Red Can Do It All"
     content: |-
-      Red is a full-stack (metal to meta), open-source toolchain.
-It's a relatively new, general-to-granular programming language created by Nenad Rakocevic, developed as an open-source project since 2011.
-By full stack, we mean you can use one common language base to write anything: a device driver, a shared library, a platform-native GUI application, a client, an OS, decentralized apps...anything you can envision.
+      Red is a full-stack, metal to meta, open-source toolchain.
+It's a relatively new, language created by Nenad Rakocevic.
+It was directly inspired by Rebol, designed by Carl Sassenrath (of Amiga OS fame), and has been developed as an open-source project since 2011.

+      Red was bootstrapped in Rebol, to prove that the language was capable of self-hosting.
+High level Red code compiles to low level Red/System code, which compiles directly to machine code.
+No C compiler or assembler is needed.

     image: "/images/redlang_heroine_planet2.jpg"
     image_position: "left"
     image_shadow: true
   - template: "media-feature"
-    heading: "Lean, Nimble and Compact"
+    heading: "Lean, Nimble, Flexible"
     content: |-
-      Other languages talk about having "one tool to rule them all".
-Red has that mindset too, pushed to the limit - it's a single executable that takes in your source files on any platform, and produces a packaged binary for any platform, from any other.
-The tool doesn't depend on anything besides what came with your OS...shipping as a single executable that's smaller than a megabyte.
+      The entire toolchain, including a full cross compiler and reactive GUI system, fits in a single EXE just over 1MB in size.
+Drop that EXE in a folder, and you're good to go.
+Compile to any platform, from any platform.
+Red doesn't depend on anything besides what came with your OS, and the same goes for apps you build with it.

+      But Red is also flexible.
+You can compile the runtime to be used externally, shared by mutiple apps, or called into from other languages.
+If you need blazing performance, like C, you can program directly in Red/System, getting EXEs as small as 7-25K (dependending on the target OS).
+Or you can mix and match.
+By using the `routine` keyword in Red, you can inline Red/System code for performance critical sections.
     image: "/images/redlang_heroine_crouch.jpg"
     image_position: "right"
     image_shadow: true
   - template: "media-feature"
     heading: "Red Makes Life Easy"
     content: |-
-      It uses human-friendly syntax, like 31-Jan-2018 / 16:00+8:00 for dates, which, for example, is 1517385600 in epoch seconds, for those of you wearing an epoch seconds watch.
-Its interactive read-eval-print loop allows you to construct your own self-informing code, checking your work as you go, and offers a rich set of built-in datatypes (over 50).
+      It uses human-friendly syntax, like 31-Jan-2018 / 16:00+8:00 for dates, which is 1517385600 for those of you wearing an epoch seconds watch.
+What?
+      Nobody?
+That's what we thought.
+As programmers, we are so used to the pain most languages inflict on us, that we never even think there could be a better way.

+      We spend a lot of time on the design side, not just copying designs from the past but taking the long view.
+Your time, and the time for everyone reading and maintaining your code is valuable.
+Much more valuable than the machine's time.
+A great irony here is that Red can be much more efficient while also providing a better user experience.

     image: "/images/heroine_hanoi.jpg"
     image_position: "left"
     image_shadow: true